 The features include:

 - Zero setup infrastructure: depending on the nature of your project and preferences, you can train your models in the cloud or on your servers with the click of a button.

-- Built-in version control: reproduce any previous run with integrated version control for input data, hyperparameters, training algorithms and environments.
+- Built-in version control: reproduce any previous run with integrated version control for input data, hyperparameters, training algorithms, and environments.

 - Numerous integration options: the platform is tool-agnostic.
-Whether your project uses Excel, TensorFlow, Python, Darknet, GitHub, Docker, and any other tools for the machine learning models training, Valohai DL management platform can be used with any runtime.
+Whether your project uses Excel, TensorFlow, Python, Darknet, GitHub, Docker, and any other tools for the machine learning models training, the Valohai DL management platform can be used with any runtime.

 - Pipeline automation: Valohai relies on API first development.
 Therefore you can easily integrate your machine learning pipeline into the existing development pipeline.

 - Standards, finally: the workflow is standardized in Valohai so that you benefit from the industry best practices that help such giants as Facebook, Netflix, and Uber work.